mecid/mecid.github.io/_posts/2019-12-04-must-have-swiftui-extensions.md

 }
 ```

-IndexedCollection is a wrapper for any RandomAccessCollection, and it provides both index and element via subscript.
+*IndexedCollection* is a wrapper for any *RandomAccessCollection*, and it provides both index and element via subscript.
 Now let's take a look at how we can use this collection type.

 ```swift
 struct NotesView: View {